itucsdb1723/itucsdb15/docs/user/index.rst

 	*A screenshot from the teams page of our project*

-In teams page user can view the list of the teams that existed in e-sports scene of DoTA.
+In teams page user can view the list of the teams that existed in esports scene of DOTA.
 The list is ordered by the teams with highest DPC points which is calculated by adding up the DPC points of 3 players with highest DPC points in the respective team.
 Each element directs the user to respective teams team page.

 Team Page
 ---------